 - What costs are associated with the current contract?
 How significantly are those expenses affected by the administrative fees of the parties in the transaction chain?

-In today’s business climate, a secure, efficient payment process is vital to operating as an insurer, third-party administrator, or provider.
+In today’s business climate, secure, efficient payment processing proves vital to operating as an insurer, third-party administrator, or provider.
 It’s imperative to know the true cost of the transaction partnerships, as measured in administrative fees, processing time, and salary and infrastructure.
 Protecting sensitive information without compromising the quality of reports—and therefore the related strategic decisions—can be accomplished when the right process is in place.

 The Future of End-to-End Card Processing

 In an industry fragmented by a multitude of vendors funneling millions of dollars through an elaborate system, transparency and simplicity are rare.
 While most insurers outsource their payment process to thirdparty administrators, many of those TPAs hire out the financial portion of the payment process to program managers, who then contract a card-processor to transmit the funds.
 The result is a protracted system with myriad vulnerabilities.
 By contrast, end-to-end card processing for third-party payments is a more holistic approach that meets the needs of the insurer and the provider in an effective, efficient way.

 Bryce Teater is the Product Marketing Manager for Insurance Payment Solutions at Little Rock-based DataPath.
 He holds a Bachelor’s degree in Business Marketing from the University of Missouri and has more than ten years of experience in product marketing.
 DataPath’s insurance payment solutions offer secure, card-based indemnity payment processing.
 DataPath strives to improve healthcare with innovative technology and has been creating flexible financial and administrative solutions since 1984.
 Learn more at www.dpath.com or call (855) 209-8006.